naston70/practical-python-notes/3.Program.Organization/3.1-Functions.and.Script.Writing/functions.and.script.md

 ###Function Design

 Ideally functions should be black box.
 They should only operate on passed inputs and avoid global variables and mysterious side effects.
 The main goals are Modularity and Predictability

+###Doc Strings

+It is good practice to include docs in the form of a doc string.
+Doc strings are written immediately after the name of the function.
+They write a short one sentence summary of what they function does